AIDA

 ACT 2

 Radamès is successful in winning the battle.
-While awaiting his return, Amnesia is groomed and entertained by her slaves.
-In an attempt to determine if Aida does indeed love Radamès, Amneris tells her slave that he was slain in battle.
+While awaiting his return, Amneris is attended to and entertained by her slaves.
+To determine if Aida does indeed love Radamès, Amneris tells her slave that he was slain in battle.
 Aida’s sorrowful response reveals her secret love.
-Amneris reveals that Radamès is really alive, but then threatens her, warning Aida to keep her place as a slave and ignore her feelings for Radamès.
+Amneris reveals that Radamès is alive, but then threatens her, warning Aida to keep her place as a slave and ignore her feelings for Radamès.
 Aida nearly confesses her royal identity, but instead, pleads for mercy.
-As Radamès returns, a procession celebrate the success of Egypt.
-Radamès is crowned victor by Amneris and his prisoners are lead in, among them Aida’s father’s, Amonasro, disguised.
-He warns Aida not to give away his royal identity, and proceeds to plead for mercy for the lives of his fellow people.
-Ramfis and the priests demand the prisoners be killed, but Radamès asks for the prisoner’s freedom to be his reward.
-Ramdis suggests that all but Aida’s father be released.
+Radamès is crowned victor by Amneris and his prisoners are led in, among them Aida’s father, Amonasro, disguised.
+He warns Aida not to give away his royal identity and proceeds to plead for mercy for the lives of his fellow people.
+Ramfis and the priests demand the prisoners be killed, but Radamès asks for the prisoners’ freedom to be his reward.
+Ramfis suggests that all but Aida’s father be released.
 The King agrees and gives Radamès the hand of Amneris as his reward for victory.

 ACT 3

 Amneris is led by Ramfis to a temple of Isis on the bank of the Nile to receive the goddess’ blessing on the eve of her wedding.
-Her face veiled, Aida enters to wait in secrecy for Radamès.
+With Amneris gone, Aida waits by Amneris’ phone for his call.
 Her thoughts are interrupted by the appearance of her father, who has learned of her love for Radamès.
 He demands her to betray Radamès by tricking him into revealing the intended route of the Egyptian army’s entry into Ethiopia.
-At first she declines, but finally agrees as he scolds her loyalties and reminds her of what the Egyptians have done to their beloved homeland.
-Unaware of Amonasro’s presence, Radamès appears to Aida, declaring that he will marry her after his next victory.
-She instead insists that they run away together to Ethiopia, and asks which route they will take.
-Upon hearing the Egyptian plan, Amonasro shows himself and reveals that he is actually the Kind of Ethiopia.
-Radamès is horrified by his unwilling act of treason, while Aida and Amonasro try to convince him that it was fate’s doing.
-Amneris discovers them, declaring the Radamès must be a traitor.
-Amonasro lunges at Amneris with a drawn dagger, but is disarmed by Radamès who urges hum and Aida to escape.
-Radamès surrenders to the soldiers.
+She refuses, even as he scolds her loyalties, reminding her of what the Egyptians have done to her beloved homeland.
+Unaware of Amonasro’s presence, Radamès calls Aida, declaring that he will marry her after his next victory.
+She instead insists that they run away together to Ethiopia, and hearing his willingness to defect, asks which route they will take.
+Upon hearing the Egyptian plan, Amonasro exclaims victory is near, revealing that he is actually the King of Ethiopia and that Radamès will be welcome.
+Radamès is horrified by his unwitting act of treason.
+While Aida and Amonasro try to reassure him, Amneris discovers them, declaring that Radamès must be a traitor.
+Amonasro lunges at Amneris with a drawn dagger but is held back by Aida as guards enter.
+She covers their escape as Radamès cries for them to flee, before surrendering to the priests at his door.

 ACT 4

-Radamès is sent to the temple of judgement where Amneris offers him a chance to save himself.
+Radamès is sent to the temple of judgment where Amneris offers him a chance to save himself.
 He refuses, preferring death.
 Amneris listens as the priests ask him three times to defend himself against the charges.
 Radamès remains silent and is condemned to death.
-Amneris, appalled at the consequences of her jealousy, declares that their need for revenge has killed an innocent man.
+Amneris, appalled at the consequences of her jealousy, curses their need for revenge that has killed an innocent man.
 Buried alive in a tomb beneath the temple, Radamès’ last thoughts are of Aida.
 Suddenly, she appears in the tomb, having slipped in earlier to die with him.
-Radamès fails at a final attempt to remove the stone holding them in the chamber, and, resigned to their fate, the lovers bid farewell to the earth.
+Radamès fails at a final attempt to remove the stone holding them in the chamber and, resigned to their fate, the lovers bid farewell to the earth.
 Radamès faces death with Aida, while above Amneris prays for peace.